Controlling the weights of simulation particles: adaptive particle management using k-d trees: Adaptive particle management and -d trees

 The situation would be very different if $N_\mathrm{in}$ particles are merged at the same time to form multiple new particles.
 We still have $D+1$ constraints, but now $D \cdot N_\mathrm{out}$ degrees of freedom in the momenta of the $N_\mathrm{out}$ new particles.
 The system is under-determined, and additional information about the particles has to be used.
 This leads to more complicated algorithms, see for example~\cite{Assous2003550, Welch2007143}.

 If $N_\mathrm{in} < N_\mathrm{out}$, particles have to be split.
 Several methods for particle splitting have been compared by Lapenta in~\cite{Lapenta2002317}.
 As shown there, choosing the right splitting method can be important, depending on the type of simulation.
 Here, we will not consider this problem in detail, as our focus is on the merging of particles.
-We will simply split single particles into two new ones with the same properties, but half the weight.
+A simple strategy is to split single particles into two new ones with the same properties, but half the weight.
 This can be viable if the simulation includes random collisions, so that the new particles will undergo different collisions and spread out.
+If there are no such collisions, the split particles should be separated in position or velocity or both.